 Height: 1-2 ft (30-60 cm)

-Propagation: Take stem cuttings or divide older plants in spring.
-Mint herb does not produce seeds.
+Propagation: Mint herb does not produce seeds, but propagates itself from stolons.
+Take stem cuttings or divide older plants in spring.